idvorkin/idvorkin.github.io/_d/hobby.md

 #### Is this Autonomy Mastery Competence Purpose/Relatedness?

-For those unfamiliar with the terms, Autonomy, Mastery, Purpose (AMP) is Danial Pink's model for motivation.
-Autonomy, Competence, Relatedness (ACR) is the almost identical model articulated in self determination theory.
+For those unfamiliar with the terms, Autonomy, Mastery, Purpose (AMP) is Daniel Pink's model for motivation.
+Autonomy, Competence, Relatedness (ACR) is the almost identical model articulated in self-determination theory.
 These models are often used in the context of motivation for work and apply equally to hobbies.

 #### What's the difference between hobbies and habits?